 1.1 National Fellowships are awarded to eminent Indian Social Scientists in recognition to their scholarly contributions and providing opportunities to engage themselves in full-time research that have the potential to contribute in advancement of knowledge in social sciences.

-1.2 They are awarded to scholars of repute to conduct studies that have the potential to contribute to advancement in social sciences.
-The broad disciplines of study, within the domain of social sciences, are:
+1.2 The broad disciplines of study, within the domain of social sciences are: